adibenmati/node-red-mongo-storage-plugin/README.md

 };
 ```

-Your `sotrageModuleOptions` could also be injected with env variables
+Your `storageModuleOptions` could also be injected with env variables

 credit to: freefoote for creating the npm package node-red-flows-mongo which help me made this one.